paulrobertpine/gatsby-songbook/songs/and-if-venice-is-sinking.md

 ---
-title: If Venice is Sinking
+title: And If Venice is Sinking
 artist: Spirit of the West
 key: C
 youtube: 3tepxOAEBIE